Hearing Aids That Are Actually Affordable (and Good)

 In the meantime, let’s see how you can get affordable hearing aids to help you now.

-Over-the-counter (OTC) hearing aids may bring down the price of hearing devices—at least at first glance.
+Over-the-counter (OTC) hearing aids have brought down the price of hearing devices—at least at first glance.
 Since you won’t have to consult a hearing care professional before purchasing OTC hearing aids, they are essentially unbundled by default.
 The lower price makes those listening devices more accessible, but it comes at a cost: a lack of service and individualized fitting.

 OTC hearing aids are suitable for adults with self-perceived mild-to-moderate hearing loss.
 But, we’re notoriously bad at judging our own hearing.
 Chances are, you won’t know how bad your hearing really is until you’ve completed a hearing test.
 You can quickly use HearingTracker's test or several other free online hearing tests.
 However, we always recommend getting a comprehensive hearing examination from an audiologist to get a baseline and confidently rule out medical pathology.
 If you’re determined to skip the office visit, at minimum, we recommend taking the Consumer Ear Disease Risk Assessment offered by Mayo Clinic and Northwestern University.